jpc22/jpc22.github.io/_pages/splash-page.md

   - image_path: /assets/images/unsplash-gallery-image-2-th.jpg
     alt: "placeholder image 2"
     title: "Who can benefit from Refixture?"
-    excerpt: 'The idea for this project arose during the copious amounts of time spent indoors during the Covid-19 pandemic.
+    excerpt: 'The idea for this project arose due to new indoor lifestyles during the COVID-19 pandemic.
 Spending time working and relaxing at home encouraged bringing in more anemities at the cost of increased space management.
 Management can be made easier with planning, but visualizing those plans becomes easy with Refixture.
 Therefore, this program helps users imagine a new shelf, chair, or excercise bike.
 For those moving into a new space, save a few different arrangements to evaluate layout options.
 For those knowledgable with Unity, the project can be modified and used freely through the GitHub repository.'
     url: "/about/"
     btn_label: "More About"
     btn_class: "btn--primary"